pjmcar23/latin102profile/translation3.md

 ## D. Translation
 7. In one day, he cleaned the maure and stall of King Augeas, the greater part with Juppiter's help, by letting the river in, he cleaned all of the manure.
-8. The bull, with whom Pasiphae layed with, led out❌ **Not quite sure what this means?** of the Crete island Mycenae alive
+8. He led the bull, with whom Pasiphae layed with, alive from the Crete island Mycenae.
 9. He killed King Diomedes of Thrace and his four horses, who eat human flesh, along with Abdera slaves; also, the names of the horses were Podargus, Lampon, Xanthus and Dinus.